tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/02-link-layer.md

 Although the MAC addresses of a switch’s ports don’t play a role when it is forwarding traffic between hosts, switches periodically exchange messages with each other and learn each other’s MAC addresses in the process.

+## Address Resolution Protocol

+The PCs know each other’s MAC address by using Address Resolution Protocol (ARP).

+ARP allows a host to learn the MAC address of another host in the LAN.

+- The ARP request message is `broadcast`.
+- The ARP reply is a unicast frame sent to the MAC address of the host that sent the ARP request.

+A `broadcast frame` is a frame addressed to the `broadcast MAC address: ffff.ffff.ffff`.
+A switch will flood broadcast frames, like unknown unicast frames.
+Broadcast frames are used by hosts to send messages to all other hosts in the LAN.

+If an ARP request is broadcast (addressed to all other hosts in the LAN), how does the sender specify which host’s MAC address it wants to learn?
+It does so by specifying the **IP address** of the host it wants to know the MAC address of.

+After the ARP exchange is complete, PC1 knows PC3’s MAC address; it will store PC3’s MAC address in its `ARP table`, which is a list of IP addresses and their associated MAC addresses.

+ARP can be thought of as the bridge between Layers 2 and 3 of the TCP/IP model.
+ARP is used to map a known Layer 3 address (IP address) to an unknown Layer 2 address (MAC address).

 ## Switched Local Area Networks

 A router has an IP address for each of its interfaces.
 For each router interface there is also an `ARP module` (in the router) and an adapter.
 Because the router in Figure 6.19 has two interfaces, it has two IP addresses, two ARP modules, and two adapters.